 You see a real cross-section of society on the mat.
 We've got some idiots among us, but there are also some very intelligent people.
 If you're in an area with a notoriously high population of Neo-Nazis, you're obviously going to get some hanging around the gym.
 But I couldn't guess how many there are across the sport.
 I have a migrant background, and yet I've never been discriminated against at MMA events.
-It's a competitive sport, but political views matter.
+It's a competitive sport; political views don't matter.
 If someone wore provocative symbols, they wouldn't be allowed to attend the events I fight at.

 Is continuously being punched in the face worth it just for the money?

-No—it's not worth it for the money.
+No – it's not worth it for the money.
 I can live off of what I make, but if I were half as good at boxing I'd make five times as much.
 If someone gets involved in MMA for the money, they've chosen the wrong competitive sport.
-You do it because you want to fight and because you love the sport.
+You do it because you want to fight, and because you love the sport.

 How messed up is your body?

 It's pretty OK for someone who has been involved in competitive sports for ten years.
 We differentiate between actual age and your age in the ring.
-There's a difference between someone who's just starting out at 30 years old and someone who is 30 but has 40 fights under their belt.
+There's a difference between someone who's just starting out at 30 years old, and someone who is 30 but has 40 fights under their belt.
 And a fighter who likes to dish out a good beating and can take a lot of hits has a higher age in the ring than others.
-Heavyweight boxers are at their best in their late 30s, so I'll give up when I can't keep up with the boys and I'm no longer improving.
+Heavyweight boxers are at their best in their late thirties, so I'll give up when I can't keep up with the boys and I'm no longer improving.

 How has being hit so many times in the head affected you?